Satellite Telecommunications IoT-enabled Automatic Ground Water Collection and Aggregation Pilot (SIG Water)

 NGIS – Data aggregation platform and visualisation application

-The project will test the technical feasibility, reliability and cost-effectiveness of deploying an end-to-end IoT nano-satcom’s solution in typical operational environments.
-This includes evaluating, procuring, integrating and deploying both sensors and telemetry transmission devices in experimental sites in the field and operating these for a period of around a year.
-During this time, various aspects of the system will be evaluated, ranging from the equipment deployed and its robustness to the evaluation of the resulting data outputs.
-The aim is to assess the feasibility and cost of operating such devices autonomously for extensive periods of time.
-In addition, the project will develop a prototype capability to enable the end-to-end transmission of data from in-situ devices via satellite to end users via the internet.
+The project tested the technical feasibility, reliability and cost-effectiveness of deploying an end-to-end IoT nano-satcom’s solution in typical operational environments.
+This included evaluating, procuring, integrating and deploying both sensors and telemetry transmission devices in experimental sites in the field and operating these for a period of around a year.
+During this time, various aspects of the system were evaluated, from the equipment deployed and its robustness to the evaluation of the resulting data outputs.
+The aim was to assess the feasibility and cost of operating such devices autonomously for extensive periods of time.
+In addition, the project developed a prototype capability to enable the end-to-end transmission of data from in-situ devices via satellite to end users via the internet.

-The SIGWater approach will be compared to current groundwater monitoring scenarios where information is either collected manually and sparsely in time or via costly telemetry systems.
-The system will be evaluated in conjunction with DEW as a representative end user and will provide results covering 60 to 80 sites across South Australia, including the South East region of the state, the Great Artesian Basin and the Eyre Peninsula.
-Although the focus of the project is on the system as a means for data collection, the data results themselves will also provide insight into how the information can be used in the groundwater management context.
+The SIGWater approach was compared to current groundwater monitoring scenarios where information is either collected manually and sparsely in time or via costly telemetry systems.
+The system was evaluated in conjunction with DEW as a representative end user and provided results covering 60 to 80 sites across South Australia, including the South East region of the state, the Great Artesian Basin and the Eyre Peninsula.
+Although the focus of the project was on the system as a means for data collection, the data results themselves also provide insight into how the information can be used in the groundwater management context.

-The project also involves a specification of requirements for an ‘ideal’ monitoring system.
-This is being achieved through stakeholder consultation both with DEW and with a number of other jurisdictional water regulators and interested parties such as groundwater consultants, water utilities and national groundwater data curators such as the Bureau of Meteorology.
-A consultation process is under way that includes developing a better understanding of current practices for groundwater monitoring nationally, the gaps and unmet needs of these and how space-based communications solutions like SIGWater can be used to fill those gaps.
+The project also involved a specification of requirements for an ‘ideal’ monitoring system.
+This was achieved through stakeholder consultation both with DEW and with a number of other jurisdictional water regulators and interested parties such as groundwater consultants, water utilities and national groundwater data curators such as the Bureau of Meteorology.
+A consultation process included developing a better understanding of current practices for groundwater monitoring nationally, the gaps and unmet needs of these and how space-based communications solutions like SIGWater can be used to fill those gaps.

-FrontierSI is leading the project and an advisory group with designated representatives from the end user organisation (i.e. DEW) will be deeply embedded in the project at all stages and in day-to-day developments, taking an important role in constantly validating and guiding the project to ensure the developments are fit for purpose.
-In addition, the project will take advice and guidance from the SmartSat “Water End-User Advisory Board”.
+FrontierSI led the project and an advisory group with designated representatives from the end user organisation (i.e. DEW) was deeply embedded in the project at all stages and in day-to-day developments, taking an important role in constantly validating and guiding the project to ensure the developments are fit for purpose.
+In addition, the project took advice and guidance from the SmartSat “Water End-User Advisory Board”.

 In Australia, groundwater is an important natural resource, accounting for around one-third of water use nationally and almost two-thirds in south-western Australia.
 Much of Australia’s groundwater use is consumed by agriculture but it is also a significant component of the mining and energy sectors, as well as being a source for drinking water for many communities and sustains dependent ecosystems.
 Balancing outcomes through government groundwater management frameworks is complex and is often hindered by incomplete and untimely delivery of data.
 Groundwater resources are many and varied and abstractions can occur many thousands of km and hundreds of years from where inputs originate.
 Groundwater systems are complex and spread over wide areas, presenting considerable challenge in their monitoring and understanding.
 Australia has the opportunity to establish itself as a world leader in technology development and application for improved groundwater monitoring systems.
 The outcomes of this project can not only have an impact on groundwater management in Australia, but can also have broad global applications and present international opportunities.
 Satellite and Internet-of-Things (IoT) approaches, capable of providing increased volume and variety of monitoring data, more frequently with greater spatial density, less time-lag for collection and at a lower-cost than equivalent current approaches, can be central to this.